Trade Gold Trading

 Techniques of Setting Stop-Loss Orders in XAUUSD

-A trader can also place a stop loss order according to the technical indicators used to set these orders.
-Certain technical indicators use mathematical equations to calculate where the stop loss order should be set so that to provide an exit point.
-These technical indicators can be used as the basis for setting these orders.
+A trader can also place a stop loss order in accordance to the technical indicators used to set these orders.
+Certain indicators use math equations to calculate where the stop loss order should be set so that to provide an exit point.
+These technical indicators can be used as the basis for setting these stop loss orders.

-Other traders also place these orders according to a pre-determined risk reward ratio.
-This technique of setting is dependent upon certain math equations.
-For example a ratio of 50 pips stop loss can be used by a xauusd trader if the trade has potential to earn 100 pips in profit: this is a risk to reward ratio of 2:1
+Other traders also place and set these orders according to a pre-determined risk reward ratio.
+This technique of setting depends upon certain math equations.
+For example illustration a ratio of 50 pips stop loss can be used by a gold trader if the trade has potential to earn 100 pips in profit: this is a risk : reward ratio of 2:1

-To set a stop loss it's best to use one of the following methods:
+To set a stop loss order it's best to use one of the following methods:

-This is based on the percentage% of trading account balance that the trader is willing to risk.
+This is based on the % of trading account balance that the Gold trader is willing to risk.

 If one is willing to risk 2% of account balance then the trader decides how far he will set the order level based on the trade size that he has bought or sold.